Google Doodle: Notable doodles

 In May 2010, on the 30th anniversary of the 1980 arcade game Pac-Man, Google unveiled worldwide their first interactive logo, a playable Pac-Man Google Doodle, created in association with Namco.
 Anyone who visited Google could play Pac-Man on the logo, which featured the letters of the word Google on the Pac-Man maze.
 The logo also mimicked the sounds the original arcade game made.
 The I'm Feeling Lucky button was replaced with an Insert Coin button.
 Pressing this once enabled the user to play the Pac-Man logo.
-Pressing it once more added a second player, Ms. Pac-Man, enabling two players to play at once, controlled using the W, A, S, D keys, instead of the arrows as used by Player 1.
+Pressing it again added a second player, Ms. Pac-Man, enabling two players to play at once, controlled using the W, A, S, D keys, instead of the arrows as used by Player 1.
 Pressing it for a third time performed an I'm Feeling Lucky search.
 It was then removed on May 23, 2010, initially replacing Pac-Man with the normal logo.
 Later on that day, Google released a permanent site to play Google Pac-Man (accessed by clicking on top icon), due to the popular user demand for the playable logo.
 Pac-Man Doodle drew an estimated 1 billion players worldwide.

 Since that time, Google has continued to post occasional interactive and video doodles: